TheDaemoness/IceAndShadow3/tools/README.md

 * (Optional) The un-namespaced name of the smaller item.
 If unspecified, concats `_small` onto the larger item name.

 ### add_recipe_cooking.pl
-Generates a cooking (default: smelting) recipe and advancement to unlock it.
+Generates the unlock advancement for a cooking recipe.

 Takes the following arguments:
 * The name of the output item.